 For processing data within the context of our online system and making contact via contact forms and email newsletters

 Thank you for your interest in our company.
 The protection of your personal data is of paramount concern for us.
-We therefore want to inform you comprehensively about the information we collect on our websites, the purpose for which we use it, who we might make it available to and what rights you have (Art.
+We therefore want to inform you comprehensively about the information we collect on our websites, the purpose we use it for, who we might make it available to and what rights you have (art.
 12 and 13 of the General Data Protection Regulation – GDPR).

 Phone: +49 (0) 571/887-0

 Fax: +49 (0) 571/887-169

 To the extent it is not recognizable in this document or due to other circumstances, we are not in a position to identify you.

 We as well as our contractual partners protect your personal data against unauthorized access, loss, use or dissemination and ensure that your personal information is in a legally required, controlled, secure environment which prevents unauthorized accesses, loss or dissemination.

 Where data is processed on our behalf, we work only with order processors who offer a sufficient guarantee that suitable technical and organizational measures to ensure their data processing complies with Art.
 28 GDPR have been enacted and your legal rights are fully protected.